nkoder/next-location/README.md

 ## Setup project for development (on Ubuntu 14.10)

-From the directory of the project:

-1. `sudo apt-get install nodejs` to install `npm` globally

-2. `sudo npm install -g bower` to install `bower` globally

-3. `npm install --global gulp` to install `gulp` globally
+Install Node.js 0.10 or newer.
+Then run following command from the project directory:

-4. `npm install` to install Node dependencies
+1. `npm install` to install dependencies

-5. `bower install` to install Bower dependencies

-6. `gulp` to prepare project in `dist` folder and run server with it under [http://localhost:8000/index.html]()
+2. `npm start` to prepare project in `dist` folder and serve it under [http://localhost:8000/index.html]()

 ## Deploy to Github Pages

-From the directory of the project:
+From the project directory run `npm run deploy`

-1. `gulp deploy:gh-pages`

-2. Last command ends with strange error.
+This command is not polished and typically an error occurs.
 A workaround is to force push.

         cd .publish
         git push --force origin gh-pages